630-462-9500

 Can I Buy a New Home Before My Illinois Divorce Is Finalized?

-DuPage County property division attorney for home ownershipWhile the emotional implications of divorce can certainly be difficult to contend with, the logistical and financial consequences of divorce are often just as taxing.
+The emotional implications of divorce can certainly be difficult to contend with, yet the logistical and financial consequences of divorce are often just as taxing.
 If you and your spouse have recently split up, you are probably looking for a new place to stay.
 Many people choose to rent an apartment or stay with family or friends while their divorce is pending, but others choose to actually purchase a home.
-If you would prefer to buy rather than rent, you may be wondering how the decision to purchase a new home will affect your divorce.
-Before making any major financial decisions during your divorce, It is crucial to understand how Illinois law affects the division of assets.

 Equitable Distribution of Marital Assets